 Obliviously Evil: Like Sid, he's more evil from the toys' perspective than from humans'.
-Stealing Woody is a misdemeanor as far as he and other humans are concerned, but to toys, it's straight-up kidnapping.
+Stealing Woody is a misdemeanor as far as he and other humans are concerned (though depending on just how much Woody is worth, it could be Grand Larceny; which is a felony), but to toys, it's straight-up kidnapping.

 Villainous Glutton: He falls asleep with a bowl full of Cheetos (which falls on the floor)

 Emily was Jessie's previous owner who was only seen in one flashback.
 Her outgrowing the doll and throwing it away left a deep emotional scar on Jessie.